 Mile 5

-Elevation loss is pretty steep on this section of the trail, which is why I think hiking Maple Pass Loop counter-clockwise is the preferred route for this trail.
-There wasn’t a ton to note about mile 5 other than that as the trail got busier later in the day, it was a little slower going.
+Elevation loss is pretty steep on this section of the trail, which is why I think hiking the Maple Pass Loop clockwise is the preferred route.
+There wasn’t a ton to note about mile 5 other than that.
+As the trail got busier later in the day, it was a little slower going.

 Mile 6

-The hike continued into the forest where you will lose sight of Lake Ann and many of the larches.
+The hike continued into the old-growth forest, where you will lose sight of Lake Ann and many of the larches.
 The forest canopy opens up as you continue down steep switchbacks.

 With the heavy use of the trail and wet conditions, there were many sections of this part of the trail that were slippery and challenging to navigate.